makototakahara/makototakahara.github.io/_posts/2024-1-2-election-prediction.md

 A new variable 'rural_urban' is created to represent the population center.
 It is recoded based on the 'pop_center' variable.
 Values 5 and 3 are assigned to "Larger urban population centres'' and "Rural areas and small population centres," respectively.
 Other values are set as missing (NA).

+3. Variable Rounding \
+The 'age' column is rounded to the whole number for consistency with the Campaign Period Survey.

 4. Column Removal \
 Columns 'marital_status', 'citizenship_status', 'province', 'education', 'pop_center', and ‘age’ are removed from the dataset as they are no longer needed.